Westmeston – St Martin

 The nave is early C12 with a C13 chancel (largely rebuilt in the C19), C14 south aisle and a south chapel of c1500.

 Westmeston, like Ditchling and Streat, is a long, sparsely populated parish running north from the Downs, with a few houses and the church by a crossroads.
 The partially rendered flint nave of the church was originally aisleless and a simple, round-headed north doorway shows it is early C12.
 The probable early C12 dating of the lost wall-paintings (see below) would fit this.
-Until 1862 the chancel arch was of the same date (see 2); shallow pointed recesses each side (2 p4) for altars may have dated from the C13 reconstruction of the chancel, which is markedly inclined to the south and has two north lancets; little of them now looks old, though part of the south wall may be, and it incorporates an early C16 arch and a C13 piscina (see below).
+In 1826 (probably) Sir Stephen Glynne (SRS 101 p309) described the then chancel arch, which was replaced in 1862 as ‘Norman, without mouldings’ so it was clearly of similar date, as C H Campion the rector also assumed (see 2); shallow pointed recesses each side (2 p4) for altars may have dated from the C13 reconstruction of the chancel, which is markedly inclined to the south and has two north lancets; little of them now looks old, though part of the south wall may be, and it incorporates an early C16 arch and a C13 piscina (see below).

 The late C14 south aisle has a two-bay arcade with an octagonal pier, double-chamfered arches and square responds with moulded corbels for the inner orders.
 The single-light ogee-headed west window is renewed and the south one, consisting of three uncusped lights, appears all C19.
 The depressed rere-arch of a south doorway survives, but the C14 north porch shows the main entrance was this side.
 It is mostly original, though the base is probably C17.
 The Sharpe Collection drawing (1802) shows only a C14 trefoiled lancet east of the porch, so the one nearer the porch is entirely C19.
 Probably as part of the C14 work, the west wall was thickened and provided with angle-buttresses to support the belfry with a pyramid cap.
 Now shingled, the Sharpe drawing shows this with boarded sides.
 In conjunction with this the nave roof was replaced and some ties survive.
 Of the same date are a moulded west doorway (weathered) and a two-light square-headed window.